kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Forecast Horizons

-Short term forecasts guide operations.
+Short term forecasts guide operations
-Long term forecasts guide strategy.
+Long term forecasts guide strategy
 Accuracy declines with horizon

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.